 We read the fossil introduction from Layers of Learning and then made “sponge fossils.”
 This experiment shows how once-living material, like an animal bone, becomes filled with minerals.
 In fact, the minerals replace the bone.
 This is called permineralization.

 Our sponges were soaked in Epsom Salt water.
 The excess water was poured off, and then the sponges were left to dry for several days.
 They became hard as a rock.
 Real fossils also become rock as minerals replace the organic material.

 The chemical name of Epsom Salts is Magnesium Sulfate (MgSO4).
 We like to use the chemical names.
-To this end I made a set of printable chemical labels for my own chemistry set of household chemicals.
 During the experiments I try to remember to say “Magnesium Sulfate” instead of just Epsom Salts.

 We recently went on a field trip to Stonerose, a place in Washington State where you can search for your own fossils.
 We also did a field trip to Emerald Creek National Park in Idaho where you can search for star garnets.